Coming soon!

 Why It Matters

-This curriculum is not only about personal growth.
-It is designed to help students develop enduring habits of mindful living, reflection, and compassion that strengthen families, enrich workplaces, and foster civic responsibility.
+This curriculum is not only about Buddhist ideas and personal growth.
+It is designed to help students develop enduring habits of mindful living, reflection, and compassion that strengthen relationships with families and friends, enrich workplaces, and foster civic responsibility.
 In this way, Tarpa’s educational program benefits both individual learners and society as a whole.

 At Dartmouth College, Dr. Gregory Seton has taught popular courses on Indian and Tibetan Buddhism cross-listed in the departments of Religion, Philosophy, and Asian Societies Cultures & Languages (ASCL).
+See his prior Dartmouth student testimonials.
 Before coming to Dartmouth in 2016, he was a visiting professor of Buddhist Studies at Mahidol University in Thailand 2014–16, and a DAAD research fellow at the University of Hamburg, Germany 2011–2013.

 In his academic studies, Greg received his DPhil in Buddhist Studies from the University of Oxford in 2016, supervised by Harunaga Isaacson, Vesna Wallace, and Alexis Sanderson.
 He received an MA in Indo-Tibetan Buddhist studies from Naropa University in 2004 and an MA in Religious Studies from University of California Santa Barbara in 2008.
 He received an MFA equivalent from the American Film Institute in 1992 and a BA in Film Studies from Wesleyan University in 1990.
 He also studied Western Philosophy at both the undergraduate and graduate level.